KREUZBERG ON FIRE or WHERE IT ALL BEGAN: MAY 1 RIOTS

 They would be the 21st century equivalent of the “scoundrels” and the “riff-raff”.
 They steal the attention that would otherwise be paid to often valid political issues that other groups are trying to voice.
 But just as in 1863, once the fight breaks out in the midst of a crowd, the magnet starts pulling others in.

-It remains to be seen what 2017 anniversary will bring with it.
+It remains to be seen what 2018 will bring with it.
 In 2009 the 1st of May celebrations ended up with 273 police troops injured, 289 protesters arrested and 44 arrest warrants issued (four for fire-bomb attacks on police troops and one for attempted murder in a fire-bomb attack on a woman who was gravely injured as a result).
-In 2012, believed by many to have been pretty peaceful in comparison with other years, unexploded bombs were found later.
-Some of them where huge crowds of Myfest participants were enjoying the shows and the concerts.
+In 2012, believed by many to have been pretty peaceful in comparison with other years, unexploded bombs were discovered after the day had ended.
+The events that day where attended by huge crowds of Myfest participants enjoying the shows and the concerts.
 With their kids and a leisurely glass of beer in the hand.
-In a huge crowd the future is always uncertain.
+In a huge crowd, however, the future is always uncertain.

 The last couple of years, not counting traditional stone-hurtling and even upturning police cars in the streets, the May 1 celebrations were relatively peaceful events.
 We should all hope it will remain this way.